CryptoKitties: Gameplay

-Background
+Technology

 CryptoKitties operates on Ethereum's underlying blockchain network.
 Each CryptoKitty is a non-fungible token (NFT).
 Each is unique and owned by the user, validated through the blockchain, and its value can appreciate or depreciate based on the market.
-CryptoKitties cannot be replicated and cannot be transferred without the user's permission even by the game developers.
+CryptoKitties cannot be replicated and cannot be transferred without the user's permission, even by the game developers.
 Users can interact with their CryptoKitties, having the ability to buy, sell, and sire (breed) them.
 However, the CryptoKitty art is not on the blockchain and is instead owned by Axiom Zen.
 The company released some of the art under a new 'Nifty' license that lets players use the image of their CryptoKitty in a limited way.

+History

 A test version of CryptoKitties was unveiled at ETH Waterloo on October 19, 2017, an Ethereum hackathon.
+The game launched on 28 November 2017 following a five-day closed beta.

-As of December 2, 2017, Genesis, the first high selling cat was sold for ETH246.9255 (~US$117,712) on that day.
+Genesis, the first high selling cat, was sold for ETH246.9255 (~US$117,712) in December 2017.

 On March 20, 2018, it was announced that CryptoKitties would be spun off into its own company, Dapper Labs, and raised $12 million from several top venture capital firms and angel investors.
 The investment round was led by New York based Union Square Ventures and San Francisco based Andreessen Horowitz.

 On May 12, 2018, a CryptoKitty was sold for $140,000.
 In May 2018, CryptoKitties launched their first celebrity-branded CryptoKitty with Stephen Curry, an American professional basketball player.
 As part of the partnership, Curry was given three CryptoKitties with special imagery, the first of which he put up for auction.
 The company later suspended the auction, claiming that Stephen Curry was not as involved as they initially thought.
 The company was later sued for trade secret theft over the Stephen Curry collectibles.
 The court ruled in the company's favour, stating that "[t]he evidence demonstrates that Defendant, not Plaintiff, developed the idea to license digital collectibles using the likeness of celebrities first…".

 In October 2018, CryptoKitties reached the milestone of 1 million cats being bred with a volume of 3.2 million transactions on its smart contracts.
 In November 2018, Dapper Labs, which was spun out of Axiom Zen as the developer of CryptoKitties, raised an additional $15 million in a venture round led by Venrock.
 The company doubled its valuation in this round.

 In 2018, CryptoKitties was used by the German museum ZKM Center for Art and Media Karlsruhe to showcase blockchain technology.

+By 2022, the game had fallen to generally fewer than 100 sales a day, for a total value of less than $10,000.